 Aggressors of Dark Kombat

 comes off as a sort of "experimental" fighting game that didn't get finished but somehow was released anyway (and if a sequel was planned, it obviously got scrapped).
 In retrospect, the game is worth a try for some laughs.... but Aggressors of Dark Kombat pales in comparison to many other fighting games in 1994-1995.
-Interestingly, SNK didn't completely forget about this game and brought back some of its characters in 2005's NEOGEO Battle Coliseum.
+Interestingly, SNK didn't completely forget about this obscure game and even brought back some of its characters in 2005's NEOGEO Battle Coliseum.

 ~TFG Webmaster | @Fighters_Gen